Accounts receivable turnover: formula & how to calculate it

 Company A will therefore collect cash on its invoices a little over 30 days after issual.
 A's AR turnover ratio will be low as a result.
-You will learn how to calculate the AR turnover rate with a formula later in this article.

 How the AR turnover ratio works

-The receivables turnover ratio is a part of a company's financial planning and analysis process.
+The receivables turnover ratio is part of a company's financial planning and analysis process.
 It gives CFOs a quick picture of how soon the company can expect cash to enter its bank accounts.
 A low value means cash takes a while to reach your bank account, and a high turnover ratio indicates quick cash collection or a conservative credit policy.